-This measure, as specified, is susceptible to under-reporting of the adjuvant RT component appearing in the measure numerator.
+This measure, as specified, is susceptible to under-reporting of the adjuvant hormone therapy component appearing in the measure numerator.
 Due to referral of services, access to patient clinical follow-up with radiation oncology may initially be limited or unavailable.
 However, CoC accredited programs have demonstrated through retrospective case and chart reviews that significant additional and accurate information regarding treatment provided to patients can be ascertained, resulting in higher and clinically more accurate reflections of the care provided or coordinated through their centers.
-Additionally, the CoC Standards require direct review and oversight of this measure compliance be monitored by an attending physician (Cancer Liaison Physician, CLP) on staff at the center on a quarterly basis.
+It does take additional time to collect and report this adjuvant therapy information.
+Additionally, the CoC's Program Standards require review of quality measures be monitored by an attending physician (Cancer Liaison Physician) on staff at the center on a quarterly basis.